yosshy/python-yakumo/README.rst

 from environment variables.
 Of course, you can define another client object by yourself.
 See ossh source code for details.

-ossh has code completion capability of bpython.
+ossh has code completion capability of bpython if available.
 Type "c.":

 ::